 Print a Sign-In Sheet | Spanish Version Coming Soon

-OSHA’s hazard communication standard (1910.1200) requires chemical manufacturers, distributors, or importers to provide Safety Data Sheets (previously called Material Safety Data Sheets) to companies that work with and use hazardous chemicals.
+The Occupational Safety and Health Administration’s (OSHA’s) hazard communication standard (1910.1200) requires chemical manufacturers, distributors, or importers to provide Safety Data Sheets to companies that work with and use hazardous chemicals.

 The purpose of the Safety Data Sheet (SDS) is to communicate the hazards of chemical products.
 OSHA requires that employers keep Safety Data Sheets on hand for all chemicals employees may use.
 The following explains the sections and format of Safety Data Sheets: